nypublicradio/archived-design-system/README.md

 This design system is a living document and will be updated regularly.

+## Setup the project

+- clone repo
+- `npm install`

 ## Run this project locally
-Run this command in one tab to run this project in the browser:
-`python -m SimpleHTTPServer 8000`
+- Run this project in the browser: `python -m SimpleHTTPServer 8000`

-run this command in another tab to compile the SCSS files `gulp`
+- watch the SCSS files: `gulp`